-Some ill-informed people think it’s possible to become stuck in trance.
-In fact, if someone hypnotized you and then decided to take a trip to Tahiti, in the middle of a trance, you would simply continue to relax for a few moments and then choose to emerge when you felt like it.
+Some ill-informed people think it’s possible to become stuck in a trance.
+This is false.
+In fact, if someone hypnotized you and then decided to take a trip to Tahiti while you were in the middle of a trance, you would simply continue to relax for a few moments and then choose to emerge when you felt like it.
 In hundreds of years of hypnosis this has always been the case.

 What is Hypnosis?

 Hypnosis is a natural state.
 We are actually in a hypnotic state many times throughout each day.
 We pass through hypnosis on our way to sleep and when we wake up each morning.
 Recent studies of ultradian rhythms, bio-rhythms that are less than one day long, conclude that every 90 to 120 minutes we pass into a state physiologically identical to hypnosis.
 So, when people ask; Can I be hypnotized?
 The answer is; You already are.

 Here are some other times in which people experience hypnosis naturally: Becoming absorbed in a good book or movie is experiencing hypnosis; Driving on long trips on automatic pilot is known as highway hypnosis; Becoming bored or allowing your mind to drift away leads to hypnosis; Becoming extremely engaged in something and allowing your mind to focus means that you are experiencing hypnosis.

 Hypnosis is a state in which you can think clearly and your imagination is active.
 It’s a state where you could move if you wanted to or if there were an emergency, but you would rather remain delightfully relaxed.
 It’s a state in which beneficial ideas can more quickly and easily gain access to the inner mind.
 And because we all experience trance each day, we can understand just how safe it is.